What are termites?

 How do I get rid of termites?

 To eliminate wood-eating termites from your home or property, and prevent a re-infestation, partner with a knowledgeable professional.
 At Pest Czar, our local and experienced professionals provide the modern techniques and technology needed to find and get rid of the termites living in your home, outbuildings, or on your property.
 We can then prevent their return by installing the Sentricon® System with Always Active™ on your property.
-For exceptional, eco-friendly termite control services in the Baltimore, Maryland, or Washington, D.C. areas, call Pest Czar!
+For exceptional, eco-friendly termite control services in the Baltimore Metro area of Maryland, call Pest Czar!

 How can I prevent termites in the future?